 Choosing a career can be tough, but a little self-reflection and logical thinking can make the task a lot less daunting.
 A career that matches your skills, personality and interests will help you to achieve what everyone desires: happiness.
 Read on to find out what you should be considering when choosing a career.

-Your passion should be the starting blocks when deciding what you want out of a career.
+Using your passions as a starting point is the best way to guide your decisions when you’re considering different career paths.
 What makes you happiest?
-Is there something that you do in your spare time that you can turn into your life’s work?
+Is there something that you do in your spare time that you can turn into a career?
 Choosing something you enjoy doing is the first step in choosing a career that is right for you.
 Doing something you love means work won’t always be work for you, and being passionate about what you do will make the tough times easier to get through.

 Work Out Where Your Strengths Lie